React usage

 tsx

 It reads the accepted locale list from the root runtime and handles loading states while the next locale resolves.
+During a locale transition, translated UI keeps using the last settled locale as its fallback until the next locale is ready.

 Component composition